otus-kuber-2019-12/igorsidorov2019_platform/README.md

 * push new image to Docker Hub;
 * create Kubernetes manifest for frontend app and exec it;
 * fix error of frontend app (add envs).

+## kubernetes-controllers

+* study info about replicaset and create some replicasets;
+* study info about deployments and create some deployments;
+* study info about deamonsets and create some deamonsets;